 - Set up your financial and other important reporting systems.

 6. Create a marketing plan.
 Focus on how your business is unique or better to attract customers.
 Because you're starting during the holidays, create a plan that ties your business into holiday buying.
 If you'll continue your business after the holidays, you'll want to re-do your marketing plan to fit non-holiday times.

 7. Start and go, go, go.
 To take advantage of the holidays when starting a business during this busy time, you need to sprint out of the gate.
-During other times of year, you can afford the time it often takes for marketing to deliver results.
+During other times of the year, you can afford the time it often takes for marketing to deliver results.
 But during the holidays, your time is limited, so you need to be active and consistent in your marketing.
 There are a host of free marketing strategies you can use.
 Plus there are off-line marketing tactics that can work as well.

 Beyond the Holidays

-The most time consuming part of home business is the start up.
+The most time-consuming part of a home business is the startup.
 So even if you're unable to fully capitalize on the holiday buying time in your new home business, you'll have something already up and running that you can build on in the new year.
 The key is to continue marketing and delivering a quality product or service.